alphagov/govuk-design-guide/docs/components/breadcrumbs.md

   - Variations include breadcrumbs without Home at the start and breadcrumbs with a single section.

   - On mobile, breadcrumbs are shortened to fit on a single line.

+  - The breadcrumb component should be contained within a navigation landmark region.

+  - The link to the current page has the attribute aria-current set to page.

   The component accepts an array of breadcrumb objects.
 Each crumb must have a title and a URL.
 Links are tracked, but in Universal Analytics, links to the homepage (any link with a url of `/`) will be tracked separately as `homeLinkClicked`.